enchant97/frameworks_and_languages_module/technical_report.md

 }
 ```

 This is useful for the project as it is required to add CORS support to the routes.
 Using middleware cuts down on the amount of repeated code that would be required to add CORS to multiple routes.
-By having the same code run over all CORS routes we can ensure that if the code works for one route; it will work for all, this reduces bugs.
+By having the same code run over all CORS routes we can ensure that if the code works for one route; it will work for all.

 - [Gin-Gonic Middleware](https://gin-gonic.com/docs/examples/custom-middleware/)